Ali26101991/Hello-world/README.md

 concurrent accesses to shared resources can lead to race condition.

-* Thread syncronization technique ( to fix race condition )
+* Thread syncronization technique ( to fix race condition ) It is defined as a mechanism which ensures that two or more threads do not simulantaneosly executes some perticular program section known as critical section.

   a common approach to protect critical section of the code ( prevent concurrent access )